Fabloans/Janitor/README.md

 - Copy the generated link.
 This will be the link so the Bot can be added to your Server.

 - Under the Category Bot Create and Copy the Bot Token.
-The token needs to be pasted in the ./Janitor.Core/config.json document
+The token needs to be pasted in the "./Janitor.Core/config.json" document.
 Example: "{
 	"Token": "xxx"
 }"